Available with Standard or Advanced license.

 - Define the fields for your table.

 All tables must contain a unique identifier to be used with ArcGIS.
 Therefore, ArcGIS automatically adds an ObjectID field to the table.
-The ObjectID value will be populated automatically if you load data into the table.
+The ObjectID value is populated automatically when you load data into the table.

 - Click the next blank row in the Field Name column and type a name.